 – Prescribed Information for tenancy deposit scheme, and certificate

 Required by law to ensure that the electrical installation in a property is safe when tenants move in and maintained in a safe condition throughout its duration.
 If your property is a House in Multiple Occupation (HMO) it will require a periodic inspection carried out on the property every five years.
 If your property is not an HMO, you are not legally obliged to do this.
 However, it is best practice to ensure that a periodic inspection and test is carried out by a registered electrician at least every five years.
+The Government has announced its intention to implement mandatory Electrical Safety Testing later in 2020, click here to read more about this.

 Although not law, it is Code of Practise to ensure a risk assessment is carried out on the property prior to a tenancy commencing.
 Careful attention must be addressed to properties with open water tanks, swimming pools, and cooling systems.